flexirest/flexirest/docs/authentication.md

 #   Authorization: Basic YXBpOmViNjkzZWMtODI1MmMtZDYzMDEtMDJmZDAtZDBmYjctYzM0ODU=
 ```

-You need to configure your model as such:

 ## Api-Auth

 Using the [Api-Auth](https://github.com/mgomes/api_auth) integration it is very easy to sign requests.
 Include the Api-Auth gem in your `Gemfile` and  then add it to your application.
 Then simply configure Api-Auth one time in your app and all requests will be signed from then on.